 The Netherlands has an open economy which relies heavily on foreign trade; it is characterised by low unemployment and low inflation.
 The Netherlands is also an important European transport hub with some of the biggest airports and ports on the continent.

 The Netherlands has excellent ICT connectivity, a skilled English-speaking workforce and a favourable business climate.
-All these factors, in addition to its strong domestic market and access to the rest of the EU, contribute to the Netherlands being an attractive investment destination.
+All of these factors, in addition to its strong domestic market and access to the rest of the EU, contribute to the Netherlands being an attractive investment destination.
 The Dutch government strongly supports foreign businesses through The Netherlands Foreign Investment Agency (NFIA), which offers advisory services to businesses at every stage of their operations in the country.